• Skip to main content

 Highlights of Edinburgh’s New Town

 As you walk around the stylish Georgian streets it’s easy to let your mind wander – what was life like here for the rich and famous in the late 18th and early 19th centuries?
-The aptly named Georgian House in beautiful Charlotte Square has the answer.

 Originally built in 1796 for John Lamont, chief of the Clan Lamont the Robert Adam inspired house is now one of the New Town’s most popular visitor attractions, today administered by the National Trust for Scotland.
-Next door is Bute House the official residence of the First Minister of Scotland.

 Charlotte Square Gardens

-On the west side of the square are Charlotte Square Gardens, dominated by a statue of Prince Albert on horseback.
+On the west side of the square is Charlotte Square Gardens, dominated by a statue of Prince Albert on horseback.
 Rising behind it is the dome of West Register House, originally a Robert Adam designed church now used by the National Records of Scotland to hold court, government and business records.

 If you’re visiting in August the gardens come alive when the marquees of the Edinburgh International Book Festival go up.